Updated May 28, 2015

 A) Your coverage ends the end of the month following the month you end municipal service, provided that your premium for that month is paid.

-Q) I am leaving municipal service, but I am not vested in the retirement system and I am not eligible for a municipal pension.
+Q) I am leaving municipal service, but I am not vested in the retirement system and am not eligible for a municipal pension.
 May I continue my health insurance coverage?

 A) Yes.
 If you are leaving municipal service for any reason other than termination for gross misconduct, you may continue your coverage or pick up other coverage with some limitations on time and/or benefit levels or you may obtain coverage through the Connector.
 Your options are as follows:

 - COBRA - health only.
 You have 60 days to elect COBRA coverage, but the coverage begins on the first day of the month after your coverage as an active employee ended.
 To avoid owing retroactive premiums, send in your COBRA application promptly to the GIC.